 Class limit: 6

-Each morning, Shelley will begin the workshop with a series of demonstrations on color and printing, which will cover stencils, a la poupé, chine collé, viscosity, multiple plates, relief, collage, and digital media.
-Using students’ current work and ideas as a catalyst, Shelley will work with each individual to discover which aspects are vital to your work and how to successfully explore and expand your vision.
+Each morning, Shelley will begin the workshop with a series of demonstrations including ways of using color and printing.
+She will cover stencils, a la poupé, chine collé, viscosity, multiple plates, relief, collage, and digital media.
+Using participants’ current work and ideas as a catalyst, Shelley will work with everyone individually to discover what aspects are vital to their work and how to successfully explore and expand their visions.

-This workshop provides extended work time allowing participants to incorporate new ways of working into their artistic practice.
-Artists will learn how to seamlessly incorporate handwork such as drypoint and mezzotint on various substrates, editioned monoprint, paper and polyester photo litho, hand-worked and photo based collagraphs, photocopy transfer, handmade rubber stamp patterning for chine collé, and registration systems that are best suited to individual needs.
+This workshop allows participants to incorporate new ways of working into their artistic practice.
+Shelley will organize this period to further examine your work and mindset.
+She will cover material specific to each participant, while also encouraging a further understanding of etching.
+Artists will learn how to seamlessly incorporate handwork such as drypoint and mezzotint on various substrates; editioned monoprint; paper and polyester photo litho; hand-worked and photo based collographs; photocopy transfer; handmade rubber stamp patterning for chine collé; and registration systems that are best suited to individual needs.
 Shelley will also address possible considerations for content, scale, series, multiplicity, format, paper choice, and available matrices.

-Shelley currently teaches printmaking at Tyler School of Art.
-Her work can be seen at Dolan/Maxwell (dolanmaxwell.com) and is collected across the U.S., Europe and Japan.
+Shelley currently teaches in the graduate programs at UArts.
+Her work can be seen at Dolan/Maxwell and is collected across the US, Europe, and Japan.
 She is a past president of the Society of American Graphic Artists (SAGA).